ebgaaron/diplib/doc/src/features.md

 Elements of the inertia tensor of the grey-weighted object, which is composed of second order normalized central moments of the binary shape weighted by the grey-value image's intensities.
 For an image with \f$n\f$ dimensions, there are \f$\frac{1}{2}n(n+1)\f$ values.
-These are stored in the same order as symmetric tensors are stored in an image (see `dip::Tensor::Shape`).
+These are stored in the same order as symmetric tensors are stored in an image (see \ref dip::Tensor::Shape).

-For more information, see `dip::MomentAccumulator::SecondOrder`.
+For more information, see \ref dip::MomentAccumulator::SecondOrder.

 Identical to feature \ref binary_moments_Mu but using the grey-value image as weighting.
 `grey` must be scalar.